 A plant manager is responsible for directing and coordinating the daily operations of a manufacturing plant.
 This includes developing efficiency strategies to ensure the plant meets production goals and standards at minimal manufacturing costs.
 The plant manager works directly with department heads to coordinate purchasing, production and distribution operations.
 Duties include instituting policies and procedures, training supervisors and administrators, maintaining a production schedule, giving performance reviews and motivating staff to meet production goals.

-The BLS also indicates that industrial production managers should see a two percent decline in employment from 2012 to 2022, which is attributed to the decline in many manufacturing industries.
-The median annual income for these managers was $90,790 as of May 2013 (www.bls.gov).
+The BLS also indicates that industrial production managers should see little to no change in employment from 2018 to 2028, which is attributed to the decline in many manufacturing industries.
+The median annual income for these managers was $103,380 as of May 2018 (www.bls.gov).

 There are no strict education requirements for becoming a plant manager, but many positions require a 4-year degree in business or industrial management.
 Such degrees include a curriculum focused on managerial accounting, business finance, business strategy, quality and supply chain management, cost accounting and human resources.
 Some employers, especially at larger plants with more complex production processes, prefer candidates with a graduate degree in a business or technical field.
 Many college graduates who enter the plant manager position right out of school are typically unfamiliar with their facility's production process, so many plants offer extensive management training programs.